 Splendid Knotted Fan Coral

-Pacific Sea Fan, Knotted Fan Coral, Red GorgonianFamily: MelithaeidaeAcabaria splendensPhoto © Animal-World: Courtesy David Brough
+Pacific Sea Fan, Knotted Fan CoralFamily: Melithaeidae Melithaea splendensPhoto © Animal-World: Courtesy David Brough

 The Splendid Knotted Fan Coral is a rarity in the aquarium industry, and a hard to keep beauty!

-The Acabaria corals are found in the Red Sea, Indo-Pacific, Indian Ocean, and the Maldives.
-They inhabit reef crests, current swept slopes, and calm open water; but live along shaded areas or under overhangs and in dimly lit caves.
-They are very colorful!
-The attraction of these sea fans is the deep red or deep orange color of their rind contrasted behind light polyps.
+The Splendid Knotted Fan Coral Melithaea splendens (previously Acabaria splendens) is an attractive beauty.
+In the wild, it inhabits reef crests, current swept slopes, and calm open water; but lives along the shaded areas or under overhangs and in dimly lit caves.
+It is very colorful!
+The attraction of this sea fan is the deep red or deep orange color of their rind contrasted with white or light yellow polyps.
 They also have fascinating twists and turns in their branches.